 How do we benefit if our fees don’t increase?

 The bottom line is that we invest our time and resources to reduce our clients’ medical costs and increase their net recovery.
-This is not a process that we financially benefit from (and frankly I am not sure many personal injury firms do it for their clients).
+This is not a process that we financially benefit from (and frankly I am not sure many personal injury traffic accident firms do it for their clients).
 However, the joy of getting our clients out of the legal process relatively quickly and with much less stress for them than going to trial is priceless to us!